Lyman Duff: Puisne Justice of the Supreme Court of Canada

-In 1933, Duff was appointed Chief Justice of Canada, succeeding to Chief Justice Anglin.
+Chief Justice of Canada

+In poor health, Chief Justice Francis Alexander Anglin resigned on February 28, 1933, at the age of 67.
+He died three days later.
+On March 17, 1933, Prime Minister R.B.
+Bennett selected Duff as the 8th Chief Justice of Canada.
+There was little evidence that Bennett considered other candidates for the appointment, but Bennett was cautious about the appointment due to Duff's poor health.
+Duff's appointment was popular among the legal community.

+Duff had been passed over for the role of Chief Justice in 1924 by Prime Minister Mackenzie King, owing to his support of the Robert Borden government and his alcoholism.
+It had been rumored that Duff was intoxicated at the opening of Parliament and the funeral of Chief Justice Davies, and Mackenzie King wrote that Duff's drinking went on for "sprees for weeks at a time."
+The appointment of Anglin serious hurt Duff's feelings and he considered resigning from the Court.
+Anglin had written the Justice Department advising against appointing Duff to the role of Chief Justice, and resentment remained between Anglin and Duff during the term.

 He was made a Knight Grand Cross of the Order of St. Michael and St. George the following year as a result of Prime Minister Richard Bennett's temporary suspension of the Nickle Resolution.

-When Governor General Lord Tweedsmuir died in office on February 11, 1940, Chief Justice Duff became the Administrator of the Government.
+When Governor General Lord Tweedsmuir died in office on February 11, 1940, Chief Justice Duff became the Administrator of the Government for the second time.
 He held the office for nearly four months, until King George VI appointed Alexander Cambridge, 1st Earl of Athlone as Governor General on June 21, 1940.
 Duff was the first Canadian to hold the position, even in the interim.
 A Canadian-born Governor General was not appointed until Vincent Massey in 1952.

-Duff also heard more than eighty appeals on the Judicial Committee of the Privy Council, mostly Canadian appeals; however, he never heard Privy Council appeals from the Supreme Court of Canada while he served on the latter.
+Duff also heard more than eighty appeals on the Judicial Committee of the Privy Council, mostly Canadian appeals; however, he never heard Privy Council appeals from the Supreme Court of Canada while he served on the latter, otherwise, it would have been seen as a conflict of interest.
 The last Privy Council appeal heard by Duff was the 1946 Reference Re Persons of Japanese Race.

 In 1942, Duff served as the sole member of a Royal Commission constituted to examine the Liberal government's conduct in relation to the defence of Hong Kong.
 The resulting report, which completely exonerated the government, proved to be controversial, and was seen by many as a whitewash.

-Upon reaching the mandatory retirement age for judges in 1939, his term of office was extended by three years by special Act of Parliament; in 1943, his term of office was extended for another year by Parliament.
+Upon reaching the mandatory retirement age for judges in 1939, his term of office was extended by three years by a special Act of Parliament; in 1943, his term of office was extended for another year by Parliament.
 He retired as Chief Justice in 1944.